Metsearch/Metsearch/README.md

 - ⚡ Fun fact: ...
 -->

-🚀 R&D Engineer | Project Manager
+🚀 R&D Engineer

 🔹 Graduated in Applied Mathematics 🎓
 🔹 Python Enthusiast for ML and CV Projects 🐍
 🔹 Curious and Highly Motivated Problem-Solver 💡
 🔹 Passionate about AI and Innovation 🤖

-👨‍💼 With two years of experience as an R&D Engineer and Project Manager, I thrive on bridging the gap between innovation and practical solutions.
-My journey started with a strong foundation in Applied Mathematics, and I've since harnessed the power of Python to drive impactful projects in the fields of machine learning and computer vision.
+👨‍💼 My journey started with a strong foundation in Applied Mathematics, and I've since harnessed the power of Python to drive impactful projects in the fields of machine learning and computer vision.

 🚀 I'm constantly exploring new horizons and staying at the forefront of AI trends.
 I'm passionate about sharing knowledge, collaborating on exciting projects, and embracing challenges that push the boundaries of what's possible.

-📬 Feel free to reach out if you're interested in AI, innovation, or simply want to connect with a fellow Python lover.
-I'm always eager to learn, grow, and make meaningful connections.